HealthBioscienceIDEAS/microscopy-novice/episodes/image-display.md

 and 200:

 ![](fig/contrast-comparison-150-200.png
-){alt="Histogram coloured by gray colormap with corresponding colorbar.
-Contrast limits 150 and 200." width='70%'}
+){alt="Histogram, colorbar and image corresponding to coins coloured by the gray colormap.
+Contrast limits 150 and 200." width='90%'}

 Now the range of colours from black to white only cover the pixel values from 150-200, everything below is black and everything above is white.